bpoole53/group-project-3-fake-store/README.md

 Users can:

-- create an account
+- Create an account
-- login with account information
+- Login with account information
-- shop products and add products to their cart
+- Shop products and add products to their cart
-- checkout products from cart
+- Checkout products from the cart

 ## Running the Application

--Simply clone down and in your commandline run:
+-Simply clone down and in your command line run:

 ```bash
   npm run dev